cortner/math405_2022/README.md

 #### Preview

-In our first or second class I will give you a rapid introduction to the kind of problems and challenges that we will address in this course.
+In our first or second class I will give you a rapid overview to the kind of topics, problems and challenges that we will address in this course (we will of course revisit all of these topic in later classes).
 Draft notes for the class are here: [[L02-Preview-2ptBVP.ipynb]](notes/L02-Preview-2ptBVP.ipynb).

 <!--
 #### Tue 8 Sep 2020